tana-gh/vector-replace/README.md

 ![window-abc](https://tana-gh.github.io/vector-replace-media/window-abc.png)

 If you specify like this in the search pane, 'a' is searched at first, 'b' is searched next, and 'c' is searched at last.
-Further, if you specify as above in the replace pane, 'a' will be replaced by 'd', 'b' will be replaced by 'e', and 'c' will be replaced by 'f'.
+Further, if you specify as above in the replace pane, 'a' will be replaced by '1', 'b' will be replaced by '2', and 'c' will be replaced by '3'.

 ## Settings